alecsharpie/dancing-creatures/README.md

 - `npm run preview` - Preview the production build locally
 - `npm run lint` - Run ESLint
 - `npm run deploy` - Deploy to GitHub Pages

+## Creature Visualization

+The application transforms your pose into a fun, animated creature:

+- Your body's pose is detected in real-time using TensorFlow.js
+- The creature's limbs follow your arms and legs with smooth, curved lines
+- The creature's eyes follow your face movements
+- Each person detected gets their own uniquely colored creature
+- The movements are smoothed using Kalman filtering and interpolation

+You can toggle debug mode to see how the pose detection works underneath!